release-it/release-it/README.md

 - Only the settings to override need to be in `.release-it.json` (or `package.json`).
 Everything else will fall back to the [default configuration](conf/release-it.json).
 - You can use `--config` if you want to use another path for `.release-it.json`.
-- You can also use a regular JavaScript file, for example `.release-it.js`, as long as you point to it using `--config`.
-  This can be useful if your configuration depends on something else, so you have all JavaScript power to use instead of a static JSON.
-Make sure you export the config with `module.exports`.
+- You can also export the configuration object from a custom script (e.g `--config release-it.js`).

 Any option can also be set on the command-line, and will have highest priority.
 Example: